Hamer language: Numerals

 The Hamar language employs a base-ten numeral system for numbers from one to nineteen and a base-twenty system for numbers greater than nineteen.
 The concept of 'zero' is represented by the noun gur.
 The act of counting is described by the verb paidá.
 Alongside the traditional numeral system, Hamar also uses a quicker system incorporating borrowed numbers from Amharic.
 Interestingly, there is no native word in Hamar for 'number,' so younger speakers often adopt the Amharic term qutʼər.

-Morphosyntax

-1. Order of subject, object, verb

-In the Hamar language, based on the example you provided, the typical word order is Subject - Object - Verb (SOV).